-Scottish-born brothers Malcolm and Angus Young founded the Australian rock group AC/DC in Sydney in 1973.
-Hard rock, blues rock, and heavy metal have all been used to characterize its sound, but the band simply refers to it as “rock and roll.”
+AC/DC, the rock group, was founded by Scottish-born brothers Malcolm and Angus Young in Sydney in 1973.
+Some people call their sound hard rock, blues rock, or heavy metal, but the band just calls it “rock and roll.”

-For Those About to Rock We Salute You, the group’s eighth studio album, and their first to top the American charts in 1981.
-Before their subsequent album, Flick of the Switch (1983), could be released, Rudd quit the group.
-Simon Wright took his place, then in 1989, Chris Slade replaced him.
-With the release of their twelfth studio album The Razors Edge in 1990—the band’s only record with Slade before he was replaced by Rudd in 1994—the group saw a commercial comeback in the early 1990s.
-Since then, Rudd has collaborated with the band to make five additional albums, beginning with Ballbreaker (1995).
-Their fifteenth studio album, Black Ice, eventually peaked at No. 1 globally.
-It was the second-best-selling album of 2008 and their biggest chart success since For Those About to Rock.
+In 1981, AC/DC released their eighth studio album, For Those About to Rock We Salute You, which topped the American charts.
+Rudd left the group before their next album, Flick of the Switch, could be released.
+He was replaced by Simon Wright in 1983 and then by Chris Slade in 1989.
+The band’s commercial comeback in the early 1990s came with the release of their twelfth studio album, The Razors Edge, which was the only record with Slade before Rudd returned in 1994.
+Since then, Rudd has worked with the band on five more albums, starting with Ballbreaker in 1995.
+Their fifteenth studio album, Black Ice, reached No. 1 worldwide and was their most successful chart-wise since For Those About to Rock.

-Being the ninth-highest selling artist in the country and the 16th-best selling artist globally, AC/DC has sold more than 200 million records worldwide, including 75 million albums in the US.
-With an estimated 50 million units sold globally, Back in Black is the second best-selling album of all time and the best-selling album of all time.
-The album is the sixth-highest selling album of all time in the US with 22 million units sold there.
-On March 10, 2003, AC/DC received their induction into the Rock & Roll Hall of Fame.
+AC/DC is a popular band, ranked ninth in the country and sixteenth globally.
+They have sold over 200 million records worldwide, including 75 million albums in the US.
+Their album, Back in Black, is the second best-selling album of all time, with approximately 50 million units sold globally.
+It is also the best-selling album of all time.
+In the US, it is the sixth-highest-selling album with 22 million units sold.
+AC/DC was inducted into the Rock & Roll Hall of Fame on March 10, 2003.

-On VH1’s list of the “100 Greatest Artists of Hard Rock,” AC/DC came in at number four, and MTV listed them as the seventh-greatest heavy metal band ever.
-On Rolling Stone’s list of the “100 Greatest Artists of All Time” in 2004, AC/DC was ranked No. 72.
-The Rolling Stone list’s producer Rick Rubin referred to AC/DC as “the greatest rock and roll band of all time” in an essay he wrote about the group.
-On VH1’s list of the “100 Greatest Artists of All Time” from 2010, AC/DC came in at number 23.
+AC/DC is ranked number four on VH1’s list of the “100 Greatest Artists of Hard Rock” and the seventh-greatest heavy metal band ever according to MTV.
+In 2004, AC/DC was ranked No. 72 on Rolling Stone’s list of the “100 Greatest Artists of All Time.”
+Rick Rubin, the producer of the Rolling Stone list, referred to AC/DC as “the greatest rock and roll band of all time” in an essay he wrote about them.
+AC/DC is also listed at number 23 on VH1’s list of the “100 Greatest Artists of All Time” from 2010.

 |Rock or Bust|